22 Jul Weightlifting for Children

 Weightlifting for Children

 For years, strength training and weightlifting have been used by adolescents and adults to improve their sports performance and general well being.
 But because of the former beliefs of pediatricians and scientists, weight training has been frowned upon for use by preadolescent children.
-Despite people’s perceptions that weight training is not suitable for young children, a properly designed weight training program is not only safe, but is also beneficial in the improvement of prepubescent children’s athletic performance and overall health.
+Despite people’s perceptions that weight training is not suitable for young children, a properly designed weight training program is not only safe but is also beneficial in the improvement of prepubescent children’s athletic performance and overall health.

-There are many former myths which make weightlifting for children taboo in most people’s minds.
+There are many former myths that make weightlifting for children taboo in most people’s minds.
 For years, it was considered dangerous and risky for children to participate in strength training programs.
 It was thought that lifting weights would close children’s growth plates, which control the length and shape of their bones.
 Closing the growth plates would cause a child’s growth to be stunted, and therefore, lead to limbs being shorter than their possible length.
 It was also thought that lifting weights would reduce flexibility and cause participants muscles to tighten up.
 Another misconception was that speed would be decreased as an athlete’s strength increased.
 Coordination was also believed to be hindered as a result of strength training.

 The safety of strength training for children has been examined in many recent studies.
 Weightlifting injuries usually range from strains and sprains to the occasional fracture.
 Overuse injuries also occur, but the risk of these can be greatly reduced by using a properly designed strength training program.
-The stress on children’s joints while playing sports has actually been shown to be greater than the stress put on by lifting weights.
+The stress on children’s joints while playing sports has been shown to be greater than the stress put on by lifting weights.
 Due to this, most reports seem to agree that it is much safer for young children to participate in a properly designed and supervised strength training program than it is for them to play sports.

 Growth Plate Closure?